Vocational Nursing- LVN

 Texas utilizes the title of LVN.
 Many other states use LPN (licensed practical nurse) for this level of nursing practice.
 The Odessa College vocational nursing graduate must meet state requirements to take the licensing examination National Council for Licensure Examination – Practical Nurse (NCLEX-PN®).

 Requirements to take the licensing examination to become an LVN include the application and approval process with the BON, payment of fees to the BON, graduation from the nursing program, and graduate certification by the director of the vocational nursing program.
 Be advised that the BON requires fingerprint identification to screen all applicants for licensure.
 The fingerprints are analyzed by the state of Texas and the FBI, and there must be clearance on the background check by the BON prior to being allowed to attend any VNSG clinical courses.
-Contact the Director of Vocational Nursing or the BON directly for further questions.
+For licensure eligibility through the Texas Board of Nursing visit the Board of Nursing website HERE

 The vocational nursing program has selective admission criteria.
 Not all students who apply are accepted.
 Applications are only accepted during the acceptance period of May 1st - June 1st every academic year.